 There are 3 types of channels.
 Each type serves a role, and a price point.
-There is your network channels.
-Then there are channels channels.
+There are your network channels.
+Then there are cable channels.
 These are channels that you might find in a cable subscription.
-Network stations do not have to pay Ka-Tel to place their station on the TV, however – cable channels will have to.
+Network stations do not have to pay the television provider to place their station on the TV, however – cable channels will have to.
 Last, there are premium channels.
-Ka-Tel will work with the network producer to define terms that will be agreeable to both parties.
+The television provider will work with the network producer to define terms that will be agreeable to both parties.

 All network channels are free, and likely be the channels you would have receive OTA.
 Each respective network will receive their own channel that is national even though each county will likely produce their own content.
 For example, NBC might have channel 2, and all NBC affiliate channels will use channel 2 for their television.
 This will allow someone to call another person from the other side of the state, and tell them to turn on channel 2 rather than give the name of the station network.
 All network channels will run from channel 1 – 100.